Artemys-Aptos/artemys-aptos-backend/README.md

 ## 🤖 Overview

-The Artemys backend is built using FastAPI and interacts with a database (PostgreSQL) to store and manage data related to AI prompts, user activity, and leaderboards.
+Artemys backend is built using FastAPI and interacts with a database (PostgreSQL) to store and manage data related to AI prompts, user activity, and leaderboards.
 It uses Celery for background tasks like finalizing challenges, which involve interacting with Aptos smart contracts.

 ## 🤖 API Endpoints